 John Waters is one of my favorite filmmakers, writers, and speakers.
 Every time he says or does anything I think, Wow, you are so smart and fun and I agree with everything you say.
 I love you.
 I've read all of his books multiple times.
 I've made drawings and paintings based on photos of him from when he was young and had long greasy hair.
 For a while my voicemail message was, "Oh Aunt Ida!
 Yeah, Aunt Ida!
 Don't you look hot today!"
 On a purely personal level, John Waters is huge.
 He is also huge on all other levels.
 It makes me supremely happy that John’s work has seeped into the public consciousness through his Broadway musicals and either inventing or telling the world about tea bagging.

 So here it is.
-I hope you'll read my brief interview with Mr. Waters and then go see his show this Sunday.
+I hope you'll read my brief interview with Mr. Waters and then go see his show on Monday.

 VICE: Hi, John.
 It's Nicholas from VICE.
 How are you doing?